nithinmurali/pygsheets/README.md

 * Google spreadsheet api __v4__ support
 * Open, create, delete and share spreadsheets using _title_ or _key_
 * Control permissions of spreadsheets.
-* Extract range, entire row or column values.
+* Set format, write notes
 * Do all the updates and push the changes in a batch

 ## Requirements